DataDog/dd-trace-rb/docs/GettingStarted.md

 | ``resource_script_names`` | Prepend resource names with script name | ``false`` |
 | ``tracer`` | A ``Datadog::Tracer`` instance used to instrument the application.
 Usually you don't need to set that. | ``Datadog.tracer`` |

-The tracing extension will be automatically activated.

 ### Rack

 The Rack integration provides a middleware that traces all requests before they reach the underlying framework or application.
 It responds to the Rack minimal interface, providing reasonable values that can be retrieved at the Rack level.
+This integration is automatically activated with web frameworks like Rails.
-To start using the middleware in your generic Rack application, add it to your ``config.ru``:
+If you're using a plain Rack application, just enable the integration it to your ``config.ru``:

     # config.ru example
     require 'ddtrace'